 Installment Account table Samson Indicator value will not be changed as the LOAN is still going to be active and operating in OFSLL.

-Bulk update of 1000 devices/1000 rows to EIP_NFS_MIGRATION_TRACKING table to processed_indicator of ‘Y’
+Bulk update of a maximum of 1000 devices/1000 rows to EIP_ MIGRATION_TRACKING table to processed_indicator of ‘Y’.

-Commit the transaction
+Commit the transaction.

 No events will be sent to SCMS/SAP OER

-No CFAM event since there is no balance changes, only the bridging location gets updated by EMMT.
+No CFAM event will be triggered as there is no change in the LOAN balance as such.

-EMMT will update the data grid – locking/unlocking and bridging location
+EIP will not trigger any event to update the LOAN Micro service.
+EMMT will be doing this.

 Processing time estimates: